awllms/nsfwchecker/README.md

 ## NSFWchecker

-Search a web & see if it displays NSFW images.
+Search any webpage & see if it displays NSFW images.